panacloud/bootcamp-2020/README.md

 [Building Serverless SaaS with Lambda layers](https://github.com/aws-samples/aws-serverless-saas-layers)

+Project 15: Build a SaaS App like Slack.com

 Build your own Servlerless Slack (slack.com) App and APIs using GraphQL Subscriptions and other AWS Serverless Technolgies

 Also implement a billing system where you can charge to the tenant on the basis of AWS cost plus markup basis.